Activities for teenagers in the school holidays

 Take an online photography course: Now is the time to learn a new skill, and surprisingly there are tons of photography courses online.
 Ideally they’ll need a DSLR camera – luckily that’s one thing that hasn’t sold out on Amazon – but there are also courses in smartphone photography that focus on capturing interesting angles and concepts, and using natural light.

-Enrol in Stage School: It might sound strange but lockdown is the perfect time to start acting classes.
+Enrol in Stage School: It might sound strange but the long holidays are the perfect time to start acting classes.
 Stage Academy are an established performing arts school, who like everyone else have had to temporarily stop live classes.
 But they’ve put together online versions that are so good they actually stand alone as a way of taking drama lessons on an ongoing basis.
-We’ve spent the last week reviewing them, and I can tell you – having paid a LOT over the years for stage school classes these are as good as any we’ve seen.
-They cover all ages from 4-18, it costs £10 a month (honestly SUCH good value for money), and you get a free 7 day trial – it’s a no-brainer.
-Today’s lesson just went live for us and I’m already bossing it on professional stage directions.
-No seriously, I am – just ask my husband 😆

 Build a website: Why not learn to code?
 Code Academy offers free coding classes online.
 You could build your first ecommerce site, or start a blog!